Raghav714/iiitm_student_tracker/README.md

-System developed for tracking Student of IIITM.
+System developed for tracking Student of IIITM during COVID-19.